Lafayette holiday tree lighting, Sonic Christmas Parade should warm the Grinchiest hearts

 Moncus Park is planning to kick off its long-awaited opening season with a holiday celebration.

 The park will be decked out as a winter wonderland with a grove of Christmas trees decorated by local businesses.
-Other activities will include photos by Exposure Selfies featuring Santa and Mrs. Claus, holiday crafts with the Children’s Museum of Acadiana and food by the Funnel Cake Factory and Cravinboudin.
+Other activities will include holiday crafts with the Children’s Museum of Acadiana and food by the Funnel Cake Factory and Cravinboudin.

+Downtown Lafayette Unlimited will host a parade after-party in Park International that will include kid-friendly activities such as face painting, fun jumps, a petting zoo and more.

 Sonic Christmas Parade